stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

 Successfully created your PureScript modules!
 backend$
 ```
-Ok, now we have the new types on the frontend:
+And, now we have the new types on the frontend:

 ```Haskell
 data Scientist =